 {8a} TX power reported is typical and higher values may be available based on region.
 TX power is the RF power averaged during the transmit burst, without considering traffic statistics or lowered-power operation or UL/DL ratio.

 {8b} Average power per antenna per carrier.
 Equivalent isotropic radiated power for victim systems should be computed statistically based on the average power per antenna and array geometry.

+{8c} In case of Nominal channel BW is 10 MHz.

+{8d} In case of Nominal channel BW is 20 MHz.

 {9} A function of UL/DL ratio of the TDD mode, this parameter is not applicable to FDD operation.